To Be Successful at Growth Management, You Need to Know How To Have Radically Candid Career Conversations

-I’m coming up on my 10-year anniversary of working in remote and hybrid environments.
-In fact, I have worked from home for so long I don’t think I could even function or be productive in an office setting.
+I’ve spent more than a decade working in remote and hybrid environments.
+In fact, I have worked from home for so long that I don’t think I could even function or be productive in an office setting.

-However, I realize for many people the opposite is true, and being suddenly thrust into remote and hybrid working situations over the past two years has upended everything they thought they knew about how to communicate effectively at work.
+However, I realize for many people the opposite is true, and being suddenly thrust into remote work and hybrid office situations over the past several years has upended everything they thought they knew about how to communicate effectively at work.

 This is especially true when it comes to giving feedback.
 At Radical Candor, a reader wrote in and expressed what many of you are probably thinking.